LucaPaccard/Projet_Multi_4GP/README.md

           `python app.py`

 ## INSA implemented functions
-### Functions related to the usage of the injection equipment
+### Functions related to the usage of the injection equipments

-This function allow the program to get the status of the instrument, to know if they are connected and ready to be used, it initialises the connection.
+This function allow the program to get the status of the instruments, to know if they are connected and ready to be used, it initialises the connection.

 ```Python
 def InstrumentsInfo(self):